How the IRS Evaluates 409A Valuations During Audits

 Using a theoretically acceptable method incorrectly can be just as problematic as using the wrong method entirely.
 (Deep dive: 409A Valuation Methods Explained (OPM, PWERM, Hybrid).)

-2. Treatment of Preferred vs Common Stock
+2. How Was Preferred vs. Common Stock Treated?

 Preferred shares often include: